 However, sometimes our clients have requests for special woods.
 We will happily construct any custom door in the wood of your choice, as long as it is strong enough and suitable for the climate here in the Pacific Northwest.
 As experts in real wood custom garage door construction, we can help you settle on a wood that is suited to your needs and particular tastes.

-Choose Your Specific Look/Design
+4. Choose Your Design

 While we offer four general styles for our custom doors, you should not feel limited by these categories.
 Within each design style, there is a wide range of customizations and personal touches to choose from.

 Within each style, you have the option of going with something more ornate or keeping it simple.
 You can emphasize something that you like, or you can go with something that is more understated.

 Regardless of your tastes, the level of customization helps to ensure that your door communicates exactly what you want from a design standpoint.
 This is essential, as you also want to make sure that your door coordinates with the rest of your home’s exterior design.

 - Windows and Decorative Glass

 In addition to design specifics, you also have accessory customization options available to you.
 If you want lots of wrought iron, a common option in our Old World designs, you can make sure that you have accessories that suit your tastes.
 If you prefer a clean look instead, you can opt for no accessories at all.